 Before taking the helm at Radio Boston in 2010, she reported on New England transportation and energy issues for WBUR’s news department.
 She also produced and directed On Point for five years.

-The Asian American Journalists Association also awarded Meghna and her team the national excellence in radio/audio award for Radio Boston's special series on the eviction crisis in East Boston.
+The Asian American Journalists Association awarded Chakrabarti and her team the national excellence in radio/audio award for Radio Boston's special series on the eviction crisis in East Boston.

 Chakrabarti has won awards for individual reporting from both the Associated Press and the Radio Television News Directors Association for her writing, hard news reporting, and use of sound.

 A former fellow at the Metcalf Institute for Environmental Reporting, Chakrabarti holds bachelor’s degrees in civil and environmental engineering from Oregon State University (summa cum laude), as well as a master’s degree in environmental science and risk management from Harvard University, and an MBA with honors from Boston University.
 She is the mother of two bright sparks, and the lucky spouse of a wise and patient man.